 The free service is a Government database of over 200,000 workplace and personal pension schemes.
 When you contact the service, it’ll provide you with the contact details of your pension providers.
 You can then contact the pension schemes and ask them about your pension.

 The information below refers to the free service.
 It’s worth noting that there are paid pension tracking services available.
 You should start with the free service, as it’s easy to use.
-It should also provide you with all the information you need to move forward with your queries.
+It should also provide you with all the information you need to proceed with your queries.
 But you can always consider the paid services if you are still struggling to find information regarding your private pensions.

 You need to have some information at hand before you contact the Pension Tracing Service.

 To make the most out of the service, you’ll need to have:

 - The name of your previous employer or the name of the pension provider

 - Any previous names either of them had - they might have merged with another company or been taken over, for example

 - The type of business you worked for